Corporate Secretary Singapore

 - A Singapore corporate secretary must be an ordinary resident of Singapore: The Singapore government defines an ordinary resident as a Singapore Citizen, a Singapore permanent resident or an EntrePass holder.
 In certain cases, an Employment Pass holder who has a local residential address in Singapore can be considered an ordinary resident.

-If a private limited company fails to stay compliant with company law, the Singapore government may require the company to appoint a new company secretary who meets the requirements of a company secretary for a public company.
+If a private limited company in Singapore fails to stay compliant with company law, the Singapore government may require the company to appoint a new company secretary who meets the requirements of a company secretary for a public company.
 A public company secretary in Singapore must meet at least one of the following additional requirements:

 - Served as a company secretary for at least 3 of the 5 years immediately before his appointment as secretary of the public company.